openshift/app-netutil/samples/dpdk_app/dpdk-app-centos/README.md

 #  Docker Image: dpdk-app-centos
 This directory contains the files needed to build a DPDK based test image.
-This image is based on CentOS (latest) base image built with DPDK 19.08.
+This image is based on CentOS 7 base image built with DPDK 19.08.
 This image is intended to work with multiple CNIs that intend to tie into DPDK running in a container.